 Programme flexibility is essential in ensuring learners’ individual needs are met.
 That’s why Aptem has in-built customisation available, which gives you the ability to customise the onboarding and learner experience per programme.

-Learner experience doesn’t start with learning delivery; the entire learner journey should consist of considered interactions that keep the learner engagement throughout the entire process.
+Learner experience doesn’t start with learning delivery.
+The entire learner journey should consist of considered interactions that keep the learner engagement throughout the entire process.
 The first of these interactions, with you as a provider, is the enrolment experience.

 Aptem allows you to customise forms easily so they are grouped into sections and have further relevant questions revealed using case logic.
 This reduces the need for learners to use the ‘not applicable’ option, making the process more streamlined and accessible.
 We suggest that forms are used sparingly and are customised to capture only the datapoints you need and keep forms streamlined.
-Additionally, don’t end the onboarding experience with a form, but keep them in the middle of the onboarding journey.
+Additionally, don’t end the onboarding experience with a form.
+Aim to keep forms in the middle of the onboarding journey for best results.

 Skills and assessment

 During onboarding, there is often a need to assess the starting knowledge of a learner to understand what level of apprenticeship they may need, or to understand eligibility.
 This is commonly done using a skill scan graded against the Knowledge, Skills and Behaviours from the Standard.
 Often these skill scans are not accessible due to the language or grading system used.
 This can appear to be arbitrary to a new learner who may not have been exposed to this type of grading system before.
 It’s important that when creating an assessment of skills you customise it to ensure it is relatable to your target learners.

-One way this can be done in Aptem is to edit the page so it shows an overview of what the assessment is, what it entails, an estimated completion time, the reason it’s important and the information that you, the provider will gain from the learner completing the assessment.
-This helps the learner to feel part of the on-boarding process which increases participation rates, morale and engagement.
+One way this can be done in Aptem is to edit the page so it shows an overview of what the assessment is, what it entails, and give an estimated completion time.
+You can also include the reason it’s important and the information that you, the provider, will gain from the learner completing the assessment.
+This helps the learner to feel part of the on-boarding process.
+Doing so increases participation rates, morale and engagement.